mohammadsleiman/Haven/README.md

 Need a place to meet with friends?
 Not sure where your next stop will be?
 Join Haven, a platform for cyclists like you to discover, share, rate & review local businesses and public areas.

+Haven is a full-stack web project to connect cyclists with great businesses and places across their city.
+Logged-in users can search, review & rate local places.
+Built using the MERN Stack (MongoDB, Express.js, React.js, Node.js), Google Places & Auth API, MongoDb Atlas, and AWS.